Shubham-Saboo/JTracker/readme.md

 1. Navigate to Job search page, search for particular Job.
 2. Click on Add button.
 Fill in the Details.
-3. Click on Create buttop.
+3. Click on Create button.
 4. The application will then be saved as per the selected category.

 <p align="center"><img width="700" src="./resources/njobSearch.PNG"></p>